 Mount of Olives is a mountain hill overlooking Jerusalem’s old city.
 These mountains that once used to be covered with olive trees have an important religious significance for Jews and Christians.

-There are several biblical references to Mount of Olives as it used to be the place where Jesus used to preach.
+There are several biblical references to the Mount of Olives as it used to be the place where Jesus used to preach.
 It is also the site where it is believed Jesus ascended to heaven after being resurrected.
 On the other hand, the southern ridge of the Mount is used as a cemetery for the Jews for over 3,000 years, being the oldest continually used cemetery in the world.

 Along the mountain, there are several important churches, Augusta Victoria Hospital, Chapel of the Ascension, Church of the Pater Noster, Church of Dominus Flevit, Russian Orthodox Church of Mary Magdalene, Church of all Nations, Tomb of the Virgin Mary, plus other important monuments.